 Or, the ethnographer may ask questions throughout the activity, to gain greater understanding of the subject’s thoughts and behaviours as they are occurring.

+The subjects use a mobile or other handheld device to capture their brand-related experience, potentially providing a commentary as they do so.
 The footage is then uploaded to Brandspeak’s digital platform for analysis, following which focus groups or depth interviews may be convened to explore the results further.